maxmelichov/Anomaly-Detection/README.md

 # Anomaly-Detection-With-LSTM

 This repository contains a program that detects anomalies using Long Short-Term Memory (LSTM) networks.
-LSTM is a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
-This is a powerful feature in time series forecasting where classical linear methods can fall short.
+LSTM is a type of recurrent neural network capable of learning order dependence in sequence prediction problems, making it a powerful tool for time series forecasting.

-The program is designed to work on three different datasets.
-The details of these datasets are not provided in the excerpt, but they could be any time-series data where anomaly detection is required.

-**Model Used:** LSTM / 1DCNN
+## Model Used

-This repository utilizes the LSTM and 1DCNN models for anomaly detection.
+The program utilizes the LSTM and 1DCNN models for anomaly detection.
 These models are commonly used in time series analysis and have proven to be effective in detecting anomalies.
-The LSTM (Long Short-Term Memory) model is a type of recurrent neural network that can capture long-term dependencies in sequential data.
-The 1DCNN (1-Dimensional Convolutional Neural Network) model applies convolutional operations to extract features from the input data.
+The LSTM model captures long-term dependencies in sequential data, while the 1DCNN model applies convolutional operations to extract features from the input data.

-Both models are implemented and evaluated in this repository to detect anomalies in time series datasets.
-The specific details of the implementation and training process can be found in the code and documentation.

-**Data Set Used:** GE.csv (random time series data)
+## Data Set Used

-This repository utilizes the GE.csv dataset for anomaly detection using Long Short-Term Memory (LSTM) networks.
-The GE.csv dataset represents a time series data that can be used to train and evaluate the LSTM model for anomaly detection purposes.
+The program uses the GE.csv dataset for anomaly detection using LSTM networks.
+This dataset represents a time series data that can be used to train and evaluate the LSTM model for anomaly detection purposes.

+## Dependencies
+The following Python libraries are required to run the program:

-TensorFlow: The command installs the TensorFlow library, which is an open-source machine learning framework.
-TensorFlow provides a wide range of tools and resources for building and deploying machine learning models.
+- TensorFlow: An open-source machine learning framework that provides tools and resources for building and deploying machine learning models.

-Seaborn: Seaborn is a data visualization library built on top of Matplotlib.
-It provides a high-level interface for creating attractive and informative statistical graphics.
-Seaborn simplifies the process of creating visualizations and offers a variety of built-in styles and color palettes.
+- Seaborn: A data visualization library built on top of Matplotlib, providing a high-level interface for creating attractive and informative statistical graphics.

-Pandas: Pandas is a powerful data manipulation and analysis library.
-It provides data structures and functions for efficiently handling and analyzing structured data, such as CSV files or SQL tables.
-Pandas is widely used for data cleaning, transformation, and exploration tasks.
+- Pandas: A powerful data manipulation and analysis library for handling and analyzing structured data.

-NumPy: NumPy is a fundamental library for scientific computing in Python.
-It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.
-NumPy is a foundational library for many other scientific and data analysis libraries in Python.
+- NumPy: A fundamental library for scientific computing in Python, providing support for large, multi-dimensional arrays and mathematical functions.

-Matplotlib: Matplotlib is a plotting library that provides a flexible and comprehensive set of tools for creating static, animated, and interactive visualizations in Python.
-It is widely used for generating various types of plots, including line plots, scatter plots, bar plots, histograms, and more.
+- Matplotlib: A plotting library for creating static, animated, and interactive visualizations in Python.

-scikit-learn: scikit-learn is a machine learning library that provides a wide range of algorithms and tools for data mining and analysis.
-It includes implementations of popular machine learning algorithms, such as classification, regression, clustering, and dimensionality reduction. scikit-learn also offers utilities for model evaluation, data preprocessing, and feature selection.
+- scikit-learn: A machine learning library that offers a wide range of algorithms and tools for data mining and analysis.

-sweetviz: sweetviz is a Python library for visualizing and analyzing datasets.
-It generates detailed and informative visual and statistical reports for exploratory data analysis. sweetviz provides a quick and easy way to gain insights into the structure and characteristics of a dataset.
+- sweetviz: A Python library for visualizing and analyzing datasets, generating detailed and informative visual and statistical reports.

+## Installation
+To install the required dependencies, use the following commands:

 TensorFlow: `pip install tensorflow`